Doug Melville 5th Generation Innovator, Leader and Change Agent | Global Diversity & Business Leader

 In his personal time Melville works across the public sector – from West Point to the Air Force Academy – to recognize the accomplishments and achievements of his family and diverse trailblazers.

 Born in Connecticut, Melville has traveled to 75 different countries to better understand cultural differences and business through the lens of diversity, equity and inclusion.
-He currently splits time between the United States and Geneva, Switzerland, and is an alum of Syracuse University.
+He is an alum of Syracuse University.

 Suggested Topics